-If the signature verifies against the random number and the provisioning key, Entropy calls the function mintKong() within the Registry contract.
-If the Kong note is mintable, the Registry function in turn calls mint() in KongERC20.
-KongERC20 verifies that the token is available within minting limits and mints token matching the face value of the Kong note into the corresponding Escrow contract via the standard ERC20 mint() function.
+If the signature verifies against the hash of the recipient address and block number and the public portion of the provisioning key, Entropy calls the function mintKong() within the Registry contract.
+If the Kong note is mintable and the mintableTime has passed, the Registry function in turn calls mint() in KongERC20.
+KongERC20 verifies that the token is available within minting limits and mints token matching the face value of the Kong note into the desired recipient address via the standard ERC20 mint() function.